An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

-The approach requires $2^m$~binary variables to represent each permutation of binary decisions per player.\footnote{For an illustration of a more general application of the binary equilibrium method, we refer to the natural gas market investment and production game available for download at \url{https://github.com/danielhuppmann/binary_equilibrium}.} The term~$k\, 2^m$~in the number of binary variables is due to the disjunctive constraints reformulation to replace the complementarity conditions, which every player has to consider for all permutations of her options in binary variables.
+In contrast, the multi-objective program subject to a binary quasi-equilibrium (problem~\ref{model:overall:problem}) requires to solve a mixed-binary optimization problem with $p \, (1+k) \,2^n$~binary variables, where $k$~is the number of inequality constraints per player.
+The approach requires $2^n$~binary variables to represent each permutation of binary decisions per player.\footnote{For an illustration of a more general application of the binary equilibrium method, we refer to the natural gas market investment and production game available for download at \url{https://github.com/danielhuppmann/binary_equilibrium}.} The term~$k\, 2^n$~in the number of binary variables is due to the disjunctive constraints reformulation to replace the complementarity conditions, which every player has to consider for all permutations of her options in binary variables.
 This is necessary to compute the optimal value of the continuous variables for each permutation.

-This curse of dimensionality is similar to the numerical caveats of applying brute-force enumeration strategies to solve binary games, which requires to solve $2^{mn}$~continuous problems.
-However, we illustrate in the numerical application presented in the following section that the number of binary variables in our method can be significantly reduced below this bound depending on the actual underlying problem.
+This curse of dimensionality is similar to the numerical caveats of applying brute-force enumeration strategies to solve binary games, which requires to solve $2^{pn}$~continuous problems.
+However, we illustrate in the numerical application presented in the following section that the number of binary variables in our method can be significantly reduced depending on the underlying problem.

-In the power market uplift problem, the number of binary variables to obtain an exact solution is only~$(m+k) \, n + l$, where~$l$ is the number of binary variables required for the ISO; this is, in principle, not a substantial increase in computational complexity compared to the~$m \, n$ binary variables in the social-planner problem plus an additional $n$~optimization problems with $m$~binary variables each to determine the compensation payments required for incentive-compatibility to be satisfied for each generator.
+In the power market uplift problem, the number of binary variables to obtain an exact solution is only~$(n+k) \, p + l$, where~$l$ is the number of binary variables required for the ISO; this is, in principle, not a substantial increase in computational complexity compared to the~$p \, n$ binary variables in the social-planner problem plus an additional $p$~optimization problems with $n$~binary variables each to determine the compensation payments required for incentive-compatibility to be satisfied for each generator.
 In short, our approach scales well in the number of players, but not necessarily in the number of binary variables of each player.
-However, future research entails mitigating the effect of increase in the number of players.
 We discuss further practical aspects on the computational aspects of the problem in Section \ref{sec:example:computation}.